KavinduNimesh1030/CookMate-AI-AI-Assistant-to-Recommend-Healthy-Recipes-from-Leftovers-/README.md

-# 🍲 Healthy Recipe Finder – AI-Powered Cooking Assistant
+# 🍲 CookMate AI  – AI Assistant to Recommend Healthy Recipes from Leftovers

 This project is an **AI-powered recipe recommendation system** that helps users discover healthy and practical recipes based on the ingredients they already have at home.
 It combines **Flask (backend with AI/ML)** and **Vue.js (frontend)** into a full-stack application.